MortenLohne/tiltak/README.md

-# Taik
+# Tiltak

-Taik is an AI for the board game [Tak](https://en.wikipedia.org/wiki/Tak_(game)).
+Tiltak is an AI for the board game [Tak](https://en.wikipedia.org/wiki/Tak_(game)).
 The project can be used as an analysis tool, or connect as a playable bot to the playtak.com server.

 It is most likely the strongest bot available.
 In a 2000-game match against [Taktician](https://github.com/nelhage/taktician), which was previously regarded as the strongest, it won 1276 games and lost 684.